ktorio/ktor-documentation/topics/authentication.md

 [//]: # (title: Authentication and authorization)

-Ktor provides the `Authentication` feature to handle authentication and authorization.
+Ktor provides the `Authentication` plugin to handle authentication and authorization.
 Typical usage scenarios include logging in users, granting access to specific resources, and securely transmitting information between parties.
 You can also use `Authentication` with [Sessions](sessions.md) to keep a user's information between requests.

 ## Supported authentication types {id="supported"}
 Ktor supports the following authentications and authorization schemes: